khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

-# Python for Finance: Returns, Variance, and Volatility
+# Python for Finance: Variance, Volatility, and Matrix Multiplication

 Obviously, Python is a very powerful tool.
 I have yet to see a problem that I can't tackle using a Python library in some way.
-Some libraries are more efficient than others, but overall, Python is a tool that can be used to tackle most problems.
+Some libraries are more efficient than others, but overall, Python is a versatile tool that can be used to tackle a vast array of coding problems.

 Let's look at a couple of financial applications for Python in this post.

-I've put together a 3 company portfolio consisting of SPY (the S&P 500), OPEN (Opendoor) - an iBuyer, and CCI (Crown Castle International) - a telecommunications giant in the U.S..
+I've put together a 3 company portfolio consisting of SPY (the S&P 500 ETF), OPEN (Opendoor Inc.) - an iBuyer, and CCI (Crown Castle International) - a telecommunications infrastructure giant based in the U.S..

-We can start by importing the basic libraries that you will generally always be using when analyzing time-series data, and reading in our CSV's:
+We can start by importing the basic libraries that you will generally always be using when analyzing time-series data, and (as usual) reading in our CSV's which I bet you already know how to do, but in case you don't:

 ```
 import pandas as pd